Pirates of the Caribbean

 - take a day trip to the neighbouring island of Dominica where much of the filming was done for the Pirates of the Caribbean movie

-- explore the shipwrecks that litter the ocean floor just off the coast of Barbados
+- explore the intriguing shipwrecks on the ocean floor just off the coast of Barbados

 - take a cruise on the pirate ship The Jolly Roger